cocoon2wong/Project-Jocker/README.md

 Detailed process codes are available in `./scripts/add_ethucy_datasets.py`, `./scripts/add_sdd.py`, and `./scripts/sdd_txt2csv.py`.
 See deatils in [this issue](https://github.com/cocoon2wong/Vertical/issues/1).

-In order to start validating the effects of our pre-trained models, please run the following steps:
+In order to start validating the effects of our pre-trained models, please following these steps to prepare dataset files and model weights:

 1. As this repository contains only codes, you may need to download the original dataset files first.
    If you have clone this repository with `git clone` command, you can download the dataset files by the following command: